python

 completion can be found in `python-shell-completion-setup-code' and

-`python-shell-completion-string-code' variables.
-Their default
+`python-shell-completion-get-completions'.
+Their default values

-any readline based shell (it's known to work with PyPy).
+readline based shell (it's known to work with PyPy).
 If your

 Python installation lacks readline (like CPython for Windows),

-installing pyreadline (URL `http://ipython.org/pyreadline.html')
+installing pyreadline (URL `https://ipython.org/pyreadline.html')

 should suffice.
 To troubleshoot why you are not getting any